 Antingen stödjer din webbläsare inte javascript, eller är javascript inaktiverat.
 Denna webbplats fungerar bäst om du aktiverar javascript.

-The basic rule of all scientific and scholarly work is that you always should use the original source.
-But if you must refer to a publication that the author you refer to uses in his/her text, this must be evident, both in the textual reference and in the reference list.
+The basic rule of all scientific and scholarly work is to always use the original source.
+However, if you must refer to a publication that mentioned in another author's text, this must be evident.

 • In the active text both sources should be referenced.